 Package developers and administrators should be aware that there are restrictions related to where an Integration Services package runs.

 A package runs on the same computer as the program that launches it.
 Even when a program loads a package that is stored remotely on another server, the package runs on the local computer.

 You can only run a package outside the development environment on a computer that has Integration Services installed.
-You cannot run packages outside of Business Intelligence Development Studio on a client computer that does not have Integration Services installed, and the terms of your SQL Server 2005 licensing may not permit you to install Integration Services on additional computers.
-SQL Server 2005 Integration Services (SSIS) is now a server component and is not redistributable to client computers in the same manner that the components required for SQL Server 2000 Data Transformation Services (DTS) were redistributable.
+You cannot run packages outside of SQL Server Data Tools (SSDT) on a client computer that does not have Integration Services installed, and the terms of your SQL Server licensing may not permit you to install Integration Services on additional computers.
+SQL Server Integration Services is a server component and is not redistributable to client computers.
 To run packages from a client computer, you need to launch them in a manner that ensures that the packages run on the server.

 For more information about loading and running a saved package, see:

 For more information about running a package and loading its output into a custom program, see: